apollo-business-automation/cp4ba-manual-deployment/README.md

 " | oc apply -f -
 ```

-Create PVC for tablespaces as they should not be in PGDATA
+Create PVC for table spaces as they should not be in PGDATA
 ```bash
 echo "
 kind: PersistentVolumeClaim